Send construction disputes to the lawyer

 The moral of this story is: if you are uncertain as to exactly what advice you require, but you think that it might be legal in nature, make sure you either instruct your consultant to give you legal advice (making sure in advance that they are qualified to do so) or just send the instruction to a lawyer in the first place.

-For more information on any of the matters raised in this article, or for general advice on contract disputes, contact our Civil Litigation team or call 0117 904 6000.
+For more information construction disputes or any of the other matters raised in this article, or for general advice on contract disputes, contact our Civil Litigation team or call 0117 904 6000.

 Posted on May 11th, 2012 by Lyons Davidson